 The FDA warned that phenoxyethanol can cause shut down of the central nervous system, vomiting and contact dermatitis.

 So what is phenoxyethanol and is it is really safer than parabens?

 Phenoxyethanol is a glycol ether.
 Glycols are a series of chemicals that find their way into all sorts of things: paint, lacquer, jet fuel…..
 Phenoxyethanol is used to keep bacteria and yeast our of cosmetics.
 It is also used as a stabilizer in perfume.

 Green tea contains a natural phenoxyethanol, however most of the phenoxyethanol used in skincare is synthetic in nature.

 The product’s Material Safety Data Sheet (MSDS) says that it phenoxyethanol is harmful if swallowed, inhaled or absorbed through the skin and that it can cause reproductive damage.

 The MSDS refers to 100% concentrations.
 But is it safe at lower doses or should we try to avoid it?
-In cosmetics the concentrations are typically 0.5% to 1%.

 There are several animal studies that demonstrate that it is toxic – with effects on the brain and the nervous system – at moderate concentrations.

 In Japan, there is a concentration limit for its use in cosmetics.

 We didn’t want to take a chance with it in any of our products based on the evidence.
 In fact, we even created a detoxifying face mask to help get ingredients like phenoxyethanol to get out of the system.